Robaina/Robaina/README.md

 ### Hi 👋,

-I'm Semi, a Bioinformatician and a Ph.D. in Systems Biology.
+I'm Semi.
+Here you'll find source code for packages, research scripts, and various other things.

 ### About me